What is Apprenticeship?

 Who are the instructors?

 Most of the instructors are IBEW and NECA members.
-The instructors actually work on job sites as electricians/technicians or work in management with electrical/teledata companies.
+The instructors actually work on job sites as electricians or work in management with electrical companies.
 Our instructors attend additional training classes to prepare them for the classroom environment.
 The instructor’s field experience along with their formal training proves valuable in the classroom studies of the program.
 Not only can the theory be conveyed to the student but the actual field experiences can be presented.

 How much will the schooling and training cost?